 10. KNIME (open-source)

 KNIME is a tool used primarily for data analytics.
 It’s an open-source solution designed for discovering the potential hidden in data, mining for insights, and predicting future.
-KNIME allows users to create data flows, selectively execute analysis steps, and inspect the results.
-It comes with a range of commercial extensions.
+It allows users to create data flows, selectively execute analysis steps, and inspect the results.
+KNIME comes with a range of commercial extensions.

 - The installation of KNIME is straightforward